MicrosoftDocs/azure-devops-docs/docs/pipelines/targets/cosmos-db.md

 ---
-title: Deploy with App Service and Cosmos DB
+title: Deploy to App Services and Cosmos DB
 description: Use Azure Pipelines to enable Continuous Integration (CI) and Continuous Deployment (CD) for your ASP.NET App service and Azure Cosmos DB. ms.author: mlearned ms.manager: douge